ipums/ipums.github.io/_posts/2018-02-26-large-data-on-a-laptop-tools-and-strategies.markdown

 	1970,1,131963200
 	.....

-If the weight variable doesn't exist then it assumes every case in the data represents one actual case.
-The "tabulate_pq" program always returns a column called "total" containing the case count for each cross-tab cell which will either be the value of the weight variable (like "PERWT") or 1.
+If the supplied weight variable doesn't exist in the Parquet data then "tabulate_pq" assumes every case in the data represents one actual case.
+The "tabulate_pq" program always returns a column called "total" containing the case count for each cross-tab cell which will either be the value of the weight variable (like "PERWT") summed for all cases represented in the row, or 1 for every matching case.

 here's a head-to-head comparison To give you an idea of the huge speed-up provided by Parquet.
 This is a simplified query looking at similar data to the example in the last section, this time comparing total commuters who bike compared to the total since 1980.